dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/release-notes/cpp-10.md

 *	Added a new parameter `Page` to `ImageSource` object.
 *	Added a new method `SetPages` to the class `CDirectoryFetcher` and class `CFileFetcher`.
 *	Added a new parameter `scaleDownThreshold` to the struct `SimplifiedBarcodeReaderSettings`.
-*	Added `CImageSourceErrorListener` to receive the errors the `ImageSourceAdapter` returned.
+*	Added `CImageSourceErrorListener` to receive the errors from an image source.
-* Added a new method `setErrorListener` to class `ImageSourceAdapter` to add the `CImageSourceErrorListener`.
+* Added a new method `SetErrorListener` to class `CImageSourceAdapter` to add the `CImageSourceErrorListener`.
 *	Added a new parameter `minImageCaptureInterval` which can be set via the struct `SimplifiedCaptureVisionSettings` or the `CaptureVisionTemplate` object of a JSON template file.
 *	Added "UNKNOWN" as a supported and default value of the `TextDetectionMode.Direction` parameter.
 *	Added the following error codes: